 - Muddy tracks

 - Dirt roads

-Any of the above-mentioned environments are perfectly safe to engage 4 wheel drive.
-You as the driver needs to learn to read the road surface when you own a 4 wheel drive.
+Any of the above-mentioned environments are perfectly safe to engage in 4-wheel drive.
+You as the driver need to learn to read the road surface when you own a 4-wheel drive.